sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 5. **Type safety** - Strict compatibility prevents errors

 With Phases 1-4 complete, future enhancements could include:
-1. **Phase 5: Extended Functions** - RND() for random numbers, INPUT for user input
-2. **Phase 6: Advanced Features** - BREAK/CONTINUE for loop control, string manipulation functions
+2. **Phase 5: Advanced Features** - BREAK/CONTINUE for loop control, string manipulation functions

 The implementation has successfully achieved its primary goal of creating a functional BASIC interpreter with a clean, simple type system, complete storage functionality, and hardware I/O support - all capable of running classic benchmark programs within the 32K ROM constraint.